 If passing the FAA PPL knowledge test is your only concern, you can refer to SECTION 1 and 2.

 To become better at flying, refer to SECTION 3.

 SECTION 4 will prepare you for the checkride.

 You may wonder: Why do you need to pass the exam with a better score?

 Once a student pilot passes the FAA private pilot written exam with excellent scores, the check ride becomes easier for the pilot.

 - You have adequate knowledge of aeronautical subjects and can answer check pilot’s questions quickly;

 - Likewise, when the check pilot sees your excellent score in the written exam, they avoid asking too many questions.

-If you follow all the instructions in this guide, you will not only ace your written exam, but you will be overall a better pilot.
+If you follow all the instructions in this private pilot study guide, you will not only ace your written exam, but you will be overall a better pilot.